US Attorney Durham Disagrees With IG's Russia Report

 “Based on the evidence collected to date, and while our investigation is ongoing, last month we advised the inspector general that we do not agree with some of the report’s conclusions as to predication and how the FBI case was opened,” Durham, whom Attorney General William Barr asked to oversee a separate Russia investigation earlier this year, said in a statement posted on Twitter.

-Justice Department Inspector General Michael Horowitz said in his report that the FBI did not act with political bias, despite “serious performance failures” within the agency in opening its investigation of Russia and the Trump campaign.
+Justice Department Inspector General Michael Horowitz wrote in his report the FBI did not act with political bias, despite “serious performance failures” within the agency in opening its investigation of Russia and the Trump campaign.

 The official was not identified by name in Horowitz’s report.